rdybka/vht/README.md

 Valhalla Tracker is a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it tries to do one thing well, which, in it's instance boils down to providing the most rebellious of musicians a tool of expression that:
+Adhering to Unix philosophy, it tries to do one thing well, which, in it's instance boils down to providing the most rebellious of musicians (software-wise, at least) a tool of expression that:

 - doesn't make a sound
 - relies 100% on JACK for input/output